Riches of Generosity Bring Joy

 CONTRIBUTIONS TO THE WORLDWIDE WORK

-Many set aside, or budget, an amount that they place in the contribution boxes labeled “Contributions for the Society’s Worldwide Work
+Many set aside, or budget, an amount that they place in the contribution boxes labeled “Contributions for the Society’s Worldwide Work—Matthew 24:14.”
+Each month congregations forward these amounts either to the world headquarters in Brooklyn, New York, or to the local branch office.

 Voluntary donations of money may also be sent directly to the Treasurer’s Office, Watch Tower Bible and Tract Society of Pennsylvania, 25 Columbia Heights, Brooklyn, New York 11201-2483, or to the Society’s office that serves your country.
 Jewelry or other valuables may be donated as well.
 A brief letter stating that such is an outright gift should accompany these contributions.